Asieh Amini: Early life

 Amini grew up in the Mazandaran Province in northern Iran.
 She was the third of four sisters.
 Her family originated from the gentry of feudal times.

-Aminis father was a teacher.
-Amini and her sister's spent a lot of time reading, writing and painting.
-She started visiting an afternoon's poetry circle at a local library.
+Her father was a teacher.
+She and her sisters spent a lot of time reading, writing and painting.
+She started visiting an afternoon poetry circle at a local library.
 Asieh wanted to become a painter or writer.

 Amini's life changed after the Iranian Revolution.
 She hated the mandatory black hijab all girls had to wear and cried when she put it on.
 Her mother explained to her that it was a rule no one could disobey.

 Career

 Amini started studying journalism at Tabataba'i University in Tehran in 1993.
 While still studying she started writing for newspapers.
 Later, she moved on to the larger newspaper Iran.
 When a colleague was supposed to interview a poet that Amini liked he took her along.
 The poet invited her into his writer's circle.
 The newspaper Iran started a youth supplement and Amini became the cultural editor.
 For these times in Iran, a woman being in such a senior position was unusual.

 When Mohammad Khatami was elected president in 1997, the bans were lifted a little and more daring publications emerged.
 More women entered journalism.
 Amini took up a job at the newspaper Zan, which covered women's affairs.
 Although Amini opposed the idea of segregating news by gender, she took on the job.
-The newspaper Zan was unfortunately banned.
+The newspaper Zan was banned.
 Subsequently, Amini took on freelancer work.
 After giving birth Amini started working as the social editor of the newspaper Etemaad.
 She also ran a website called Women in Iran.

-After the presidential election 2009, many of journalists and activists were arrested and situation in Iran became too dangerous for her.
+After the presidential election in 2009, many journalists and activists were arrested and the situation in Iran became too dangerous for her.
 Amini decided to leave the country.
-Through a friend she got the opportunity to become a guest writer within the ICORN network in Trondheim, Norway from 2010 until 2012.
-She stayed in Norway and completed a master's degree in Equality and diversity at NTNU.
+Through a friend, she got the opportunity to become a guest writer within the ICORN network in Trondheim, Norway, from 2010 until 2012.
+She stayed in Norway and completed a master's degree in Equality and diversity at the Norwegian University of Science and Technology.

 Amini is a member of the Norwegian PEN Board of Directors.